huggingface/blog/wuertschen.md

 ## How to use Würstchen?

-The model is available through the Diffusers Library.
+The model is available through the Diffusers Library, so you can use the interface you are already familiar with.
+For example, this is how to run inference using the `AutoPipeline`:

 ```Python
 import torch